 Shenzhen

-Arguably the most livable first-tier city in China is Shenzhen.
+Shenzhen is one of the most livable first-tier cities in China.
 This metropolis is clean, modern, and lighter on traffic and crowds.

-Nicknamed the Silicon Valley of the East, it has emerged as a tech hub with a robust ecosystem for making electronics and products, and strong in finance and investing.
-And it’s next door to Hong Kong.
+Nicknamed the Silicon Valley of the East, it has emerged as a tech hub with a robust ecosystem for electronics and products, and strong in finance and investing.
+It is next door to Hong Kong.
+For more on settling in, see our guide to the best places to live in Shenzhen.

 Smaller (But Huge) Cities Worth Mentioning

-These up-and-coming cities are generally more affordable, although more laid back with a lesser international influence than Tier 1s.
+These up-and-coming cities are generally more affordable, although more laid back with less international influence than Tier 1 cities.

 Hangzhou is home to Alibaba and many other tech and commerce companies, while Chengdu is the center of business, technology, and travel in southwest China.
 Nearby is Chongqing, the third-largest economy in China in terms of a municipality, and its spicy cuisines are a staple in Chinese food culture.

-Also in the center of China is Wuhan, a gateway city to the Yangtze Gorges, an academic and commercial center.
-Close to Beijing is the home to one of the country’s biggest container ports, Tianjin, with lots of European influence.
+Also in the center of China is Wuhan, a gateway city to the Yangtze Gorges and an academic and commercial center.
+Close to Beijing is Tianjin, home to one of the country’s biggest container ports and carrying lots of European influence.
 Near Shanghai is Suzhou, one of the top economies in China and revered as the Venice of the East.

 Compensation & Packages

-Wages vary widely between industries and locations, you will need to do a lot more research about the types of jobs you are looking for and check their salaries on the platforms we have listed above.
+Wages vary widely between industries and locations.
+You will need to do research about the types of jobs you are looking for and check their salaries on the platforms listed above.

-It is not easy to give you a clear picture of what kinds of compensation you will receive, but see our suggestions below and remember that in China, everything is negotiable!
+It is not easy to give a clear picture of what compensation you will receive, but see our suggestions below and remember that in China, everything is negotiable!

 Insurance

-See our in-depth guide to insurance in China here.
+See our in-depth guide to health insurance in China.
 You should obtain personal insurance before you move to China to cover you for emergencies that could occur in the transition.
-Your employer should also provide you with health insurance once your contract officially begins.
-But there is a huge range of hospitals and types of cover.
+Your employer should also provide you with health insurance once your contract officially begins, but there is a huge range of hospitals and types of cover.

 Wages & Taxes

-You can read about the cost of living in our Cost of Living in China guide.
-In that guide we have provided a range of salaries that can be expected depending on your profession and experience.
+You can read about the cost of living in our Cost of Living in China guide, which covers a range of salaries you can expect depending on your profession and experience.

-Basically, a fresh graduate just starting out as an ESL teacher or similar can hope to get around 13,000 RMB and should not accept less than this unless they are volunteers or working in a very small city or town.
+Basically, a fresh graduate starting out as an ESL teacher can hope to get around 13,000 RMB per month and should not accept less than this unless they are volunteering or working in a very small city or town.

-The range will go up to about 33,000 RMB per month for executives and far more for those top professionals who have obtained a much-sought-after “expat package” position.
+The range goes up to about 33,000 RMB per month for executives and far more for those top professionals who have obtained a much-sought-after “expat package” position.

-Your employer should help you open a bank account in China but here is our full guide to that process of opening an account and why it is so important to get it done as soon as you arrive.
+Your employer should help you open a bank account in China.
+Our full guide to that process explains why it is so important to get it done as soon as you arrive.

-We encourage you to review your home country’s tax laws while working abroad.
-Your employer will help you navigate China’s tax regulations but always remember to ask them for your NET salary to avoid being disappointed with your take-home pay after they take out China’s necessary taxes.
+Review your home country’s tax laws while working abroad.
+Your employer will help you navigate China’s tax regulations, but always ask for your NET salary to avoid being disappointed with take-home pay after taxes are deducted.
+For a detailed breakdown, see our guide to personal income tax in China for expats.

 Moving to China requires a lot of adapting, and while you might be most worried about the move itself, you also have to think about the differences you will face in work culture.